rs/SDSegmentedControl/README.md

 # Usage

-Import `SDWheelSegmentedControl.h` and `SDWheelSegmentedControl.m` into your
+Import `SDWellSegmentedControl.h` and `SDWellSegmentedControl.m` into your
 project and add `QuartzCore` framework to `Build Phases` -> `Link Binary With Libraries`.

-You can then use `SDWheelSegmentedControl` class as you would use normal `UISegmentedControl`.
+You can then use `SDWellSegmentedControl` class as you would use normal `UISegmentedControl`.

 # Known Issues